 Reno's history is colorful and a bit on the wild side.
-It's always fun to learn about where you live and how it got to be the way it is, and these free lectures from the Historic Reno Preservation Society (HRPS) will help you do just that.
+It's always fun to learn about where you live and how it got to be the way it is, and these free programs from the Historic Reno Preservation Society (HRPS) will help you do just that.

 About the Historic Reno Preservation Society